dsmolyarenko/no-generator/README.md

 ![DGT Architecture](doc/img1.png)

 The tool can be run as part of existing application or as a command line tool.
-See dev example below:
+See dev examples below.

+#### SQL
 ```
 java -jar generator-cli/target/generator.jar -c generator-cli/configuration.yaml -o /dev/stdout
 ```